jimmyfrasche/txt/README.md

 	Read the JSON encoded file into dot or halt execution if decoding fails or the file cannot be opened.
 	Dot is set to the contents of the JSON file as with -json.

+readLine FS LP filename
+	Read filename with line pattern splitting as specified by the RS and LP regular expressions.
+	If RS or LP are "", the respective value of -R or -L is used.

 read RS FS filename
 	Read filename with the default record and file splitting as specified